-Research highlights from my group include the directed diffusion of single polymer molecules, the stage-dependent adhesion of Leishmania mexicana, and the switchable adhesion of oppositely charged polyelectrolytes.
+Research highlights from my group include the directed diffusion of single polymer molecules, the stage-dependent adhesion of Leishmania mexicana, and as mentioned above, a new reversible glue!

-Single polymer diffusion, adhesion of Leishmania, and switchable adhesion.
+Single polymer diffusion, adhesion of Leishmania, and reversible adhesion.

 I have recently written a book on polymer electronics with my colleague Georges Hadziioannou of the University of Bordeaux.